Career : 1967 - 1979

 The Carlton Football Club won a record sixteenth VFL/AFL Premiership in 1995, and in September of the following year there was jubilation again at Princes Park when “Alexander the Great” was named on a half-forward flank in the AFL's Team of the 20th Century.
 In May 2000 he was an automatic selection in the Blues’ Team of the Century, and eight years later - well past the appropriate time, according to all Carlton supporters - he was officially sanctioned as an AFL Legend.

-FootnoteIn Jesaulenko’s sensational first year at Carlton in 1967, he polled 15 Brownlow Medal votes – more than any other Blue.
+1967, he polled 15 Brownlow Medal votes – more than any other Blue.
 Meanwhile, over at Fitzroy, another outstanding first-year prospect; 17 year-old John Murphy, also topped his club’s votes.
-In 2006, John Murphy’s highly-talented son Marc made his debut for the Navy Blues.
+Four decades later in 2006, John Murphy’s highly-talented son Marc made his debut for the Navy Blues.

 To read the Canberra Times' report, and see a photo of young Alex taking a screamer, click here> http://nla.gov.au/nla.news-article107889405